-On 9 November, the Cities & Regions Pavilion hosted three back to back sessions highlighting African voices from local and national governments as well as non-governmental and private sector organizations.
+On 9 November 2017, the Cities & Regions Pavilion at COP23 hosted three back to back sessions highlighting African voices from local and national governments as well as non-governmental organizations and the private sector.

-Throughout the day, three main themes emerged: the development opportunities and challenges posed by rapid urbanization and increasing energy demand, the need for increased finance mechanisms for local and regional governments and the optimization of collaboration across all levels of government to strengthen climate action.
+Throughout the day, three main themes emerged: the development opportunities and challenges posed by rapid urbanization and increasing energy demand across Africa, the need for increased finance mechanisms for local and regional governments to enable them to tackle climate change and support the transition to renewable energy using energy efficient technologies, and the optimization of collaboration across all levels of government to strengthen climate action.

 African cities are growing rapidly.
 According to a study conducted by EU Energy Initiative, the urban population will grow by 24 million every year until 2050.
 There is increasing demand for affordable and accessible energy across urban and district areas including in fast growing informal settlements where access to established grids is limited.